jw1912/bullet/README.md

 - [Willow](https://github.com/Adam-Kulju/Willow)

-It currently supports architectures of the form `Input -> Nx2 -> Output`, and can train on both CPU and GPU, with a handwritten CUDA backend.
+It currently supports architectures of the form `Input -> Nx2 -> Output`, and can train on both CPU and GPU, with a handwritten CUDA backend, for both Chess and Ataxx.

 To learn how it works, read the [wiki](wiki.md).